CIS-Spring-2023/project-group-2-cis4339-25825/backend/README.md

 This implementation is for NodeJS based on [Express](https://expressjs.com/) and [MongoDB](https://www.mongodb.com/) and uses [mongoose](https://mongoosejs.com/) as the ODM.

 ## Project setup
+   /// You will need to install the following onto your local machine

     npm install
+    npm init
+    npm install --express

 ### Before startup
 You need a MongoDB database ready.